gmoniava/algorithms-ts/README.md

 ## Tests

-Each algorithm has corresponding tests.
-Run the tests with:
+There are test cases for each question, run the tests with:

 ```
 npm test